 5. Look further ahead and stick to the speed limit

 By reading the road and looking further ahead, drivers can anticipate the ebb and flow of traffic.
-This should enable you to maintain momentum which is far more fuel efficient than constantly stopping and starting.
+This should enable you to maintain the momentum which is far more fuel efficient than constantly stopping and starting.

 And finally, drivers should stick to the speed limit: these are in place for the safety of all road users.
 Tackle the M25 at 80mph and you may arrive a handful of minutes earlier.
 The downside is you’ll feel stressed, will have used more fuel, and could have been caught on a speed camera.